|Nutritional Guidelines (per serving)|

 Spread the remaining 1/4 cup of coconut on a cookie sheet and toast in 350 F oven, stirring occasionally, until lightly browned, approximately 5 to 8 minutes.

-Sprinkle toasted coconut and remaining pecans onto pie.
+Sprinkle toasted coconut and remaining pecans onto the pie.

 Refrigerate 2 hours or until firm.